-- Keep all air openings in front and bottom of heater clear and free of debris.
+- For infrared models, always run heater with manual control knob in locked positions.
+Never set control knob between locked positions.
+Poor combustion and higher levels of carbon monoxide may result. - 6.
+This heater needs fresh, outside air ventilation to run properly.
+This heater has an Oxygen Depletion Sensing (ODS) safety shutoff system.
+The ODS shuts down the heater if not enough fresh air is available.
+See Air for Combustion and Ventilation, page 5. - Keep all air openings in front and bottom of heater clear and free of debris.
 This will insure enough air for proper combustion. - If heater shuts off, do not relight until you provide fresh, outside air.
-If heater keeps shutting off, have it serviced. - 8.
-Do not run heater - where flammable liquids or vapors are used or stored - under dusty conditions - Before using furniture polish, wax, carpet cleaner or similar products, turn heater off.
-If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 10.
+If heater keeps shutting off, have it serviced. - 9.
+Do not run heater - where flammable liquids or vapors are used or stored - · under dusty conditions - 10.
+Before using furniture polish, wax, carpet cleaner or similar products, turn heater off.
+If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 11.
 Do not use heater if any part has been under water.
-Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - Turn off and let cool before servicing.
-Only a qualified service person should service and repair heater. - 12.
-Operating heater above elevations of 4,500 feet could cause pilot outage. - 13.
+Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 12.
+Turn off and let cool before servicing.
+Only a qualified service person should service and repair heater. - 13.
+Operating heater above elevations of 4,500 feet could cause pilot outage. - 14.
 To prevent performance problems, do not use propane/LP fuel tank of less than 100 lbs. capacity. - Provide adequate clearances around air openings.